-In particular, the CFPB has authority with respect to Navient's loan servicing business.
-It has authority to write regulations under federal consumer financial protection laws and to directly or indirectly enforce those laws and examine Navient for compliance.
-The CFPB also has examination and enforcement authority with respect to various federal consumer financial laws for some providers of consumer financial products and services, including Navient.
-New rules if implemented, could have a material effect on our loan servicing, Consumer lending or asset recovery business and may result in significant capital expenditures to develop systems that enable us to comply with the new regulations.
+The CFPB has authority with respect to our loan servicing business.
+It has authority to write regulations under federal consumer financial protection laws and to directly or indirectly enforce those laws and examine us for compliance.
+The CFPB also has examination and enforcement authority with respect to various federal consumer financial laws for some providers of consumer financial products and services, including us.
+New rules if implemented, could have a material effect on our loan servicing, consumer lending or asset recovery businesses and may result in significant capital expenditures to develop systems that enable us to comply with the new regulations.